-The next parliament will be a critical period for MND research, with unprecedented levels of research activity to develop new disease-modifying and life-extending drugs for MND.
+This parliament will be a critical period for MND research, with unprecedented levels of research activity to develop new disease-modifying and lifeextending drugs for MND.
 Now is the time for sustained investment and support to bring these drugs to those who need them.